Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 Description

-You'll get three nights of accommodation in Reykjavik, airport transfers, access to a personal travel agent, and a detailed itinerary with comprehensive details of the attractions you'll visit.
+You’ll choose from a carefully curated selection of accommodations in Reykjavik, where you will stay for three nights.
+The package also covers airport transfers, access to a personal travel agent, and a detailed itinerary with comprehensive details about the attractions you'll visit.

-In addition to these minibus excursions, this package includes entrance to the Blue Lagoon geothermal spa and a northern lights tour.
+In addition to these guided minibus excursions, this package includes admission to the world-renowned Blue Lagoon geothermal spa and a guided northern lights tour.

-Seeing the stunning colors of the northern lights dance over an Icelandic sky is one of the most incredible experiences and is something you can tick off your bucket list.
+Seeing the stunning colors of the northern lights dance across the sky is one of the most incredible experiences you can tick off your bucket list in Iceland.
+With a guide who knows the best viewing spots and understands how to read the aurora forecast, you'll have the best chance of seeing the phenomenon in action.

 Should any unanticipated adjustments occur in your travel arrangements, there's no need to be concerned.
 You can cancel your reservation and receive a full refund up to 24 hours before departure.

-Visit Iceland in winter to see its most beautiful natural features and the northern lights.
-Check availability now by choosing a date.
+Visit Iceland in winter to see its most beautiful natural attractions and the northern lights.
+Choose a date to check availability and book your perfect Icelandic adventure today!

 Read more